BIOS9219 – Plant conservation

 The courses BIOS5219 and BIOS9219 have common admission.
 Applicants are ranked by the following criteria:

-1. Master students admitted to "Biodiversity and systematics" and "Ecology and evolution", PhD students and master students at the MN faculty who have the course as part of the approved curriculum.
+- Master students admitted to "Biodiversity and systematics" and "Ecology and evolution", PhD candidates and master students at the MN faculty who have the course as part of the approved curriculum.

 Applicants are ranked by credits in each group; all applicants within 1st rank before applicants in 2nd etc. If admission is limited to a fixed number of participants, admission will be decided by drawing lots for students who are ranked equally.